web-mojo/ReelGuard-Releases/README.md

 - Built for Windows 10/11
 - Watches SD/CF/CFexpress/SSDs/microSDs and other removable drives in real time
-- Compares card contents against one or more backup folders
+- Compares cards file names and file sizes against one or more backup folders
-- Optional secure wipe once verification succeeds
-- Global hotkey to run all checks without touching the UI
+- Multiple post backup check operation modes - Wipe Card or Fake-Format Card (reversible)
+- Force operators to format cards in camera with the fake-format mode
+- Folder Mode for simple mirror file comparison of 2 destinations
+- Prep-Mode to quickly prepare (wipe/fake-format) cards for an upcoming shoot
+- Detailed settings to adjust the app to your workflow such as ignoring files and folders during backup-checks, flag certain filetypes, hotkeys, and more...

 ---

 ## Who It’s For

 - DITs and data wranglers on set
-- Edit assistants and post-production teams handling shuttle drives
+- Edit assistants and post-production teams handling card media
-- Anyone who wants a final “are these really backed up?” check before reusing cards
+- Anyone who wants a final “did we really back up this card?” check before reusing cards

-ReelGuard is designed to **avoid system drives and non-removable drives** for destructive operations.
+Important: ReelGuard is designed to **avoid system drives and non-removable drives** for destructive operations.
 However, wiping and fake-formatting are always potentially destructive actions. **Always double-check you are operating on the correct card or drive** to avoid unwanted data loss.
+Make sure you read and understand the documentation and use at your own risk!

 ---